maximeraafat/maximeraafat.github.io/_pages/lonely_duck.md

 ---

 # {{ page.name }}
-Again a tutorial by [Blender Guru](https://www.blenderguru.com){:target="_blank"} after realising that my texturing skills were not as good as desired.
-I had some fun adding a quickly modelled duck.
+Again a tutorial by [Blender Guru](https://www.blenderguru.com){:target="_blank"} after recognizing that my texturing skills were not as good.
+I later on had some fun adding a quickly modelled rubber duck.
 {:style="text-align: justify"}

 {% include blog/img-code.html %}